hexalang/Hexa/docs/reference.md

 // TODO same for array access etc

-x = value! // Force unwrap -> exception if value is null x = value!! // Force unwrap -> unchecked and may crash elsewhere
+x = value! // Force unwrap -> exception if value is null x = value!! // Force unwrap -> unchecked (zero-cost) and may crash elsewhere TODO better do `value.meta.unwrapWithoutRuntimeCheck()` or similar
-// value!!.field // Not allowed to avoid abuse/confusion (!.field will throw anyway due to immediate null-dereference)
+// value!!.field // Not allowed to avoid confusion (`value!.field` would throw anyway due to immediate null-dereference)
 ```

 ## Modules